fbpx

 ADHD

-ADHDIntegrated Support for Elementary, Middle & High School Education
+ADHDEmbedded Support for Elementary, Middle & High School Education

 In addition to a positive setting, however, we believe the most effective support for children with ADHD in school is connection and understanding.
-At McLean, students with ADHD succeed because they know we believe in them — and we help them believe in themselves.
-Our students learn how they learn best, self advocacy skills, and the grit and resilience that will enable them to succeed in college and beyond.
+At McLean, students with ADHD succeed because they know we believe in them—and we help them believe in themselves.
+Our students learn how they learn best, self-advocacy skills, and the grit and resilience that will enable them to succeed in college and beyond.